PHMC Gives Up The Ship to… Canada?

 Legality of a Canadian Company Providing Niagara Crew

-The American maritime industry has a number of legal requirements to protect the rights of American sailors and generally speaking only US Citizens and Permanent Citizens are allowed to crew American vessels (non-citizen permanent residents may only fill up to 25% of the crew).
+The American maritime industry has a number of legal requirements to protect the rights of American sailors and generally speaking only US Citizens and Permanent Citizens are allowed to crew American vessels (non-citizen permanent residents may only fill up to 25% of the unlicensed crew).
 From 46 U.S.C. § 8103:

 Federal law is pretty clear that American vessels can only be crewed by American citizens and permanent residents.
-However, we cannot prove that PHMC violated federal law for contracting with a Canadian company for three reasons:

 Other Niagara Crew Options